Doug Grimston: Early life and family

 Douglas George Grimston was born on May 18, 1900, in New Westminster, British Columbia.
 He was the son of George Grimston and Jean McCormack, both of whom were Protestants from England.
 Grimston played baseball, soccer and lacrosse as a youth.
-He was a member of the British Columbia Manufacturing Company baseball team who were the New Westminster city champions in 1920 and 1923, and was a member of the Sapperton AFC team who won the second division and the Lower Mainland Cup championship during the 1923 and 1924 soccer seasons.
+He was a member of the British Columbia Manufacturing Company baseball team who were city champions of New Westminster in 1920 and 1923, and was a member of the Sapperton AFC team who won the second division and the Lower Mainland Cup championship during the 1923 and 1924 soccer seasons.

 Grimston married schoolteacher Marjorie Evelyn Gilley on September 5, 1928, in New Westminster.
 They had one son and three daughters, and were married until her death on October 4, 1952.

 Business and community life

 Grimston worked for Westminster Ice Limited, a trucking company which delivered ice and was owned by his father.
 Grimston later worked at Westminster Hog Fuels for 25 years and was a managing director for the company.
 He was a member of the local Masonic lodge and the Elks of Canada; and served as a president of the New Westminster Rotary Club, the junior board of trade in New Westminster, and the Vancouver Golf Club.

 Grimston was a director for the New Westminster Royals, and insisted on the continuation of a smoking ban at the Queen's Park Arena.
 Despite criticism by the local parks commissioner that the ban had a negative effect on attendance, Grimston indicated that he would take financial responsibility for lost attendance.
 He also served as president of the New Westminster Athletic Association, and played a leading role in a successful bid by the Royals to join the Western Hockey League in 1952.
 He later served four terms as chairman of the New Westminster Parks Commission.
 He sought to expand and beautify parks in the city, and for the construction of the Queen's Park Stadium.
 He was defeated for re-election to the commission in 1954.